 The main individual factor that encouraged bribery at Siemens:

 1- Psychological factors are concerned of how people think from an ethical decision point of view.

-2- Personal Values might be regarded as a moral principles or accepted standards of a person.
-So, in this case all person's values will determine how he will perceive any particular situation.
-In this situation we can determine the personal values, by going through the decisions Siemens have made, and what was the important factor that lead to this situation.
+2- Personal Values might be regarded as moral principles or accepted standards of a person.
+So, in this case, all person's values will determine how he will perceive any particular situation.
+In this situation we can determine the personal values, by going through the decisions Siemens have made, and what was the important factor that leads to this situation.

 Q2.
 Explore the corruption scandals in terms of the issue-related factors discussed in chapter 4, namely moral intensity and moral framing.
 To what extent did the firms featured experience corruption as a morally intense issue and what impact did the moral framing of the activities involved have on this?

-Moral intensity in this case can be perceived in different perspectives to the way the issue is framed.
-Because, the most important aspect of moral framing is the language used or the frame which we put our moral issues in.
+The moral intensity in this case can be perceived in different perspectives to the way the issue is framed.
+Because the most important aspect of moral framing is the language used or the frame in which we put our moral issues in.
 And, based on moral framing, Siemens framed bribery as a strategy to open new markets and a way to do the job.

 Q3.
 Critically evaluate the initiatives Siemens has implemented to address bribery problems across its operation.
 Are these sufficient or would you suggest further action?

 Corruption is a social concern that corporations can't ignore, it is the main issue that directly affects the company and society.
 Corruption is becoming an important issue for businesses to address.
 Basically, It will lead to diverting the resources from major services like education, and health care to un-honest government.

 Siemens is trying its best to prevent corruption by introducing an anti-corruption approach especially after going through all the mentioned scandals.
 They have hired an American law firm and spent millions on the internal investigation, also they implemented new measures to enhance transparency and accountability within the organization.
 They have also appointed a former German finance minister as an in-house monitor to help ensure that the company remains free of corruption.